developer-onizuka/serviceMesh/README.md

 ```

 # 5-2-4.
 LoadBalance between Pod and WorkloadEntry
+First of all, Create deployment which runs nginx in the kubernetes cluster.
+Please note label used by selecting endpoints is defined as "app" and "nginx-vm".
 ```
 $ cat <<EOF | sudo kubectl apply -n vmnamespace -f -
 apiVersion: apps/v1